OpenBMB/IoA/_sources/customize/integrate_thirdparty_agent.rst.txt

 * **Build and Expose a Docker Container**:

   * **Containerization**: Package the third-party agent within a Docker container.
 This ensures a consistent and isolated environment for the agent to run.

+* **Develop an Adapter for Integration**:

   * **Expose an API Interface**: Utilize FastAPI or another suitable web framework to expose a run interface externally.
 The interface should have the following specification:

     * **run(task_desc)**: Executes the task_desc task from scratch and returns the result as a string.

-* **Develop an Adapter for Integration**:

-  * **Data Format Conversion**: Write an adapter to facilitate communication between the third-party agent and IoA.
-This involves converting data formats to ensure compatibility.
-For instance, convert memory information in IoA, which uses :code:`LLMResult` from :code:`/types/llm.py`, into a format that the third-party agent can process.
-  * **Interface Invocation**: The adapter acts as an intermediary, invoking the API provided by the Docker container created in the first step.
-This ensures seamless interaction between IoA and the third-party agent.

 You can review the implemented logic for the specific example, Open Interpreter, located at :code:`im_client/agents/open_interpreter`.
 The detailed explanation of this example is given in the following section.